APTrust/dart-docs/docs/dart3/users/jobs/metadata.md

+---
+description: >-
+  The DART 3 metadata screen for BagIt tag values, showing which tags are pre-filled and how to add your own.
+---

 # Metadata

 You'll see the job metadata screen if you chose the BagIt packaging format on the previous screen.
 This screen allows you to enter values for tags that will go into BagIt tag files.
 By default, this screen only shows tags whose values are not already filled in by default values.